ut-db-teaching/cs395t-fall25/workloads.md

 ## Paper Presentation

-Each paper discussion class will have one student present **Paper 1** listed in the schedule [spreadsheet](https://docs.google.com/spreadsheets/d/1GklDVTCe9WZI8UkwKx166tXlksK2JlaoV9ptMMmxRyo/edit?usp=sharing).
+Each paper discussion class will have one student present **Paper 1** and lead the discussion of **Paper 2** (no formal presentation needed for Paper 2) in the schedule [spreadsheet](https://docs.google.com/spreadsheets/d/1GklDVTCe9WZI8UkwKx166tXlksK2JlaoV9ptMMmxRyo/edit?usp=sharing)

 Presentation guidelines:
 - Approximately 15 minutes
 - Cover the paper’s motivation, problem setting, techniques, and experiments
-- Lead the discussion of **Paper 2** (no formal presentation needed)

 Depending on enrollment, each student will present in **1 to 3 classes**.